cul-it/cul-folio-analytics/canned_reports/CR101/CR101_README.md

 README for CR101

+# Fund Expenditure Summary

-fund expenditures as the sum of the transaction amount by purchase order line grouped by fund and expense class
+This query shows fund expenditures as the sum of the transaction amount by purchase order line grouped by fund and expense class.